 Meanwhile, other less common types of eating disorder include the following:

-Orthorexia (an unhealthy obsession with eating ‘pure’ food – this hasn’t yet been officially classed as an eating disorder, but it is becoming more common)
+Orthorexia (an unhealthy obsession with eating ‘pure’ food – this hasn’t yet been officially classed as an eating disorder)

 Avoidant/restrictive food intake disorder (restrictive eating but not for the purpose of losing weight or related to body image issues)